 As part of the Government’s strategy to reduce terrorism in the UK, the Counter-Terrorism and Security Act 2015 introduced a range of measures with the aim of countering the threat of radicalisation and the risk of people being drawn into terrorism.
 Public bodies, including higher education institutions (HEIs), are subject to the statutory Prevent Duty.
 This means that we, along with other universities, are required by law to demonstrate that we have arrangements in place and pay due regard to the need to safeguard people in our community from being drawn into terrorism.

-We are committed to ensuring a balance between the obligations of the Prevent Duty and our wider obligations to Freedom of Speech, Academic Freedom and Equality.
+To that end, we are committed to ensuring a balance between the obligations of the Prevent Duty and our wider obligations to Freedom of Speech, Academic Freedom and Equality.
 We will address the requirements of the duty responsibly and proportionately as part of our extensive wellbeing and safeguarding provision.
-These pages provide further information on the requirements of The Prevent Duty and how we as an institution are meeting them.

 What to do if you have concerns about a student

 We have a well-established student support referral pathway which describes how any wellbeing matter is supported through Wellbeing Support Services.
 The University has very well integrated pastoral and support services which encompass not only Wellbeing Support Services, but the Residential Life Team, the Senior Tutor and Personal Tutor Network, the Community Safety, the Chaplaincy and Human Resources amongst others.
 We have strong mechanisms in place to support any member of the University community who is undergoing difficulty, and effective routes for referral and support on any issue of concern, not just in relation to the Prevent Duty.